Bunker/reden-snap/README.md

 # Reden snap

 First shot at packaging `reden-cli`, `reden-tx`, `redend`, and `reden-qt` in a snap for easy installation on Linux systems.
+Check the [Reden repostory](https://github.com/RedenCore/Reden) for more information.

 It's currently only tested on Ubuntu 18.04 with X11, so please test on other desktop environments if you will.

-**DISCLAIMER**
+> **DISCLAIMER**
+>

-This repository is purely intended as an exercise in creating snap packages.
+> This repository is purely intended as an exercise in creating snap packages.
 Don't use this wallet to store crypto without a proper audit of both the snap and the upstream Reden repository.
 In other words: don't trust random code on the interwebs!

 # Installing